-Dasve Business Hotel Limited Independent Auditor's Report on the Financial Statements
+Warasgaon Tourism Limited Independent Auditor's Report on the Financial Statements

-- c) the financial statements dealt with by this report are in agreement with the books of account; - d) in our opinion, the aforesaid financial statements comply with Ind AS specified under Section 133 of the Act; - e) the matters described in paragraph 9 under the heading Material Uncertainty Related to Going Concern, in our opinion, may have an adverse effect on the functioning of the Company; - f) on the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors are disqualified as at 31 March 2018 from being appointed as a director in terms of Section 164(2) of the Act; - g) we have also audited the internal financial controls over financial reporting (IFCoFR) of the Company as at 31 March 2018 in conjunction with our audit of the financial statements of the Company for the year ended on that date and our report dated 2 May 2018 as per "Annexure B" expressed an unmodified opinion; - h) with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us: - i. the Company does not have any pending litigation which would impact its financial position; - ii. the Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; - there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company. - iv. the disclosure requirements relating to holdings as well as dealings in specified bank notes were applicable for the period from 8 November 2016 to 30 December 2016 which is not relevant to these financial statements.
+- b) in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c) the financial statements dealt with by this report are in agreement with the books of account; - d) in our opinion, the aforesaid financial statements comply with Ind AS specified under Section 133 of the Act; - the matter described in paragraph 9 under the heading Material Uncertainty Related to Going Concern, in our opinion, may have an adverse effect on the functioning of the Company; - f) on the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as at 31 March 2018 from being appointed as a director in terms of Section 164(2) of the Act; - g) we have also audited the internal financial controls over financial reporting (IFCoFR) of the Company as at 31 March 2018 in conjunction with our audit of the financial statements of the Company for the year ended on that date and our report dated 2 May 2018 as per Annexure B expressed an unmodified opinion; - h) with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us: - i. the Company does not have any pending litigation which would impact its financial position; - ii. the Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; - iii. there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company; - iv. the disclosure requirements relating to holdings as well as dealings in specified bank notes were applicable for the period from 8 November 2016 to 30 December 2016 which are not relevant to these financial statements.
 Hence, reporting under this clause is not applicable.

-For Walker Chandlok & Co LLP
+walker chandlok & Co LLP